kuzzleio/kuzzle-device-manager/doc/1/guides/decoders/index.md

 ## Hooks

-You can then use lifecycle hooks to modify the payload during it’s process
+You can then use lifecycle hooks to modify a payload while it's been processed

-  - `validate`: Validate the payload format before processing
+  - `validate`: Validates the payload format before processing
   - `beforeRegister`: Enrichment hook executed before registering a sensor
   - `afterRegister`: Hook executed after registering a sensor
   - `beforeUpdate`: Enrichment hook executed before updating a sensor